 Babies are actually able to breathe and swallow at the same time during the first few months of life due to the position of their larynx.
 After a few months, however, it lowers, and babies swallow like we do: between breaths.

 What is the best baby bathtub?

-Bathtubs for babies range from sink inserts that allow parents to bath the baby standing up for the first year or so, to tub inserts that can accommodate babies much longer.
+Bathtubs for babies range from sink inserts (which allow parents to bathe the baby standing up for the first year or so), to tub inserts (which can accommodate babies much longer).
 Sink inserts are generally more comfortable for parents but are used for less time.
-Whichever you pick, make sure there’s no-slip grips for both baby and the tub itself.
+Whichever you pick, make sure there are no-slip grips for both baby and the tub itself.
 The First Years baby bathtub is a parent favorite, with over 3,100 positive reviews on Amazon.